PipelineRun status

 Notifications #

-Notifications are not managed by Pipelines as Code.
+Notifications are not managed by Pipelines-as-Code.